Home » Mechanical Engineering » Jigs and Fixtures: Types, Parts, Advantages, Applications and more.

 The function of these fixtures is to hold different components together in their proper relative position at the time of assembling them.
 For example, two or more steel plates can be held together in relative positions and riveted.

-These fixtures, which are used for holding the components for performing mechanical operations, are known as mechanical assembly fixtures.
+These fixtures are used for holding the components for performing mechanical operations and are known as mechanical assembly fixtures.

 Against this, there are other types of fixtures in which the components are held for joining, such as the welding fixtures are also assembly fixtures, but for hot joining.